ParimiHarsha/Object-Detection-in-Adverse-Weather-Conditions/README.md

 After going through the datasets, I decided to work with the ACDC dataset as it had more images.
 But the DAWN dataset can later be used to test the performance of the trained model.

-ACDC dataset has train, validation and test sets predefined
+ACDC dataset has train, validation and test sets predefined.

 It has the following labels and ids